-Zato is a Python-based middleware and backend platform designed for integrations and building of server-side systems.
+Zato is an open-source, Python-based middleware and backend platform designed for integrations, automation, orchestration, interoperability and building of server-side systems.

-The platform belongs to a broader family of solutions that, depending on one's background, will be known under the name of an integration layer, integration platform, service-oriented platform, enterprise service bus, interoperability engine, API server, message bus, message queue, message broker, orchestration engine or similar.
+The platform belongs to a broader family of solutions that, depending on one's background, will be known under the name of an integration platform, automation engine, enterprise service bus, service-oriented platform, interoperability engine, robotic process automation (RPA) platform, process mining platform, API server, integration layer or similar.

-Zato, as multi-purpose software, can fulfill all of the roles listed above and it is specifically designed with systems integrations and backend, API-only solutions in mind.
+Zato, as multi-purpose software, can fulfill all of the roles listed above and it is specifically designed with Python-based systems automation, integrations and backend, API-led solutions in mind.

 At its core, each Zato environment is composed of one or more clusters.
 Clusters are lightweight compositional units of deployment consisting of one or more servers, a scheduler, a web-based dashboard for administration, and a load-balancer.
 Each of the components may be potentially running in its own instance, VM or container.

-Production clusters will run in any Linux environment, no matter if it is a cloud one or on premises, under containers or without.
-Development and test clusters will run under Docker or Vagrant on any OS.
+Production clusters will run in a Linux or Windows environment, no matter if it is a cloud one or on premises, under containers or without.
+Development and test clusters will run under Docker or Vagrant on any OS, including Mac.

 To ensure utmost productivity, tight integration with the most popular IDEs is provided out-of-the box, including deploy-on-save and remote debugging.